-Italy eyes mandate for masks outdoors as virus rebounds
+Italy imposes mask mandate outside and in as virus rebounds

-ROME (AP) — Italy was expected to order a nationwide outdoor mask mandate Wednesday with fines of up to 1,000 euros ($1,163) for violators, as the European country where COVID-19 first hit scrambles to keep rebounding infections from spiralling out of control.
+ROME (AP) — Italy imposed a nationwide outdoor mask mandate Wednesday with fines of up to 1,000 euros ($1,163) for violators, as the European country where COVID-19 first hit hard scrambles to keep rebounding infections from spiraling out of control.

-The government was taking the measure even though Italy’s overall per capita infection rate is currently among the lowest in Europe.
-But public health authorities have warned that a steady, nine-week rise in infections nationwide demands new measures to counter it.
+The government passed a decree even though Italy’s overall per capita infection rate is currently among the lowest in Europe.
+But Prime Minister Giuseppe Conte warned that a steady, nine-week rise in infections nationwide demanded new preventive measures to stave off closures and shutdowns that would prove devastating for the economy.

-“We believe this is an appropriate measure to help contain the virus and send a message to the country that we need to raise the attention threshold,” Health Minister Roberto Speranza told parliament Tuesday in explaining the planned requirement. “(Facemasks) are the first weapon we have to contain the virus.”
+“We have to be more rigorous because we want to avoid at all cost more restrictive measures for productive and social activities,” Conte said.

-The Cabinet meeting to approve the decree came on the same day that Italy added 3,678 new infections and 31 victims to its official coronavirus toll, the highest increase in new cases since the peak of the outbreak in April.
-Both hard-hit Lombardy and southern Campania added more than 500 cases apiece.
+The decree was passed on the same day that Italy added 3,678 new infections and 31 victims to its official coronavirus toll, the highest increase in new cases since the peak of the outbreak in April.
+Both hard-hit Lombardy and southern Campania added more than 500 cases each.

 Italy now has over 36,000 confirmed COVID-19 deaths, the second-highest number in Europe after Britain.